livecode/livecode/extensions/widgets/svgpath/docs/guide/guide.md

 ![SVG Path widget](images/svgpath.png)

 ## Creating an SVG Path
-A SVG Path widget can be created by dragging it out from the Tools Palette, where it appears with the following icon:
+An SVG path widget can be created by dragging it out from the Tools Palette, where it appears with the following icon:

 <svg viewBox="0 0 65 40" style="display:block;margin:auto" width="auto" height="50">